Table of Contents[Hide][Show]

 Located adjacent to St. Petersburg, the resort is great for families planning to visit the Clearwater Marine Aquarium and Central Florida’s theme parks.

-The Good Neighbor Discount offers Florida and Georgia residents up to 20 percent off regular room rates.
+The Good Neighbor Discount offers Florida and Georgia residents discounted room rates.

 More Florida Family Vacation Ideas